Sonic the Hedgehog CD

 Because of the game's presentation on then-cutting age digital media, Sonic CD was the first in the series to take full advantage of high quality, Redbook audio.
 Naofumi Hataya and Masafumi Ogata were the ones responsible for the soundtrack, creating a basic theme for the "present" levels and then remixing them for the "past," "good future" and "bad future" variants, altering the mood to reflect on where Sonic was now running but maintaining the basic elements of the core theme.
 Though most of the songs are done in Redbook format, each "past" track is done in PCM format, similar to the style in the Mega Drive games.
-The vocal themes were sung by J-pop artist Keiko Utoku, who also provided the voice of Sonic the Hedgehog in the game, while the tracks for the levels used numerous samples to give them a richer sound.
+The vocal themes were sung by J-pop artist Keiko Utoku, while the tracks for the levels used numerous samples to give them a richer sound.
 The best example of this technique is with the music that plays during each standard boss encounter, which samples Bob Marley's "Sun is Shining (Funkstar Remix)", Hall & Oates' "I Can't Go for That(No Can Do)" and "Work That Sucker To Death" by Xavier.

 Though the original soundtrack was maintained in the European release, Sega of America decided to redo the majority of the soundtrack, having in-house musicians Spencer Nilsen and David Young compose the new themes.
 Instead of having two separate tracks for the intro and ending, only one was composed, Sonic Boom, an up-tempo version greeting those playing the American version and a slower rock remix accompanying the credits.
 The only tracks in the original version that were left untouched were the "past" mixes, as they had been programmed into the game and would require a greater amount of effort to change than simply replacing one set of Redbook audio files with another.